Measures#

 Institutions and bodies of the European Union (e.g. European Central Bank, European Commission).

-It is also important to address the reporting of transfers of EU Funds.
 If institutionalSector = ‘S.212’ then the value represents a transfer of EU funds into the national economy.
 Depending on the purpose, it can be a capital transfer (e.g. to build a new UWWT plant), or a current transfer (e.g. a CAP subsidy to pay farmers to reduce or eliminate pesticides).
 It is not necessary to identify which sector receives the transfer.

 A numerical example can be used to illustrate the proposed approach.